nvietto/blog/content/blog/rdune/index.md

 ### Final Remarks

 I hope you enjoy {Rdune} as much as I do.
-If you would like more examples on how to use the package, feel free to download the [vignette](https://github.com/nvietto/Rdune/blob/main/vignettes/my-vignette.Rmd).
+If you would like more examples on how to use the package, feel free to checkout the [vignette](https://nvietto.github.io/Rdune/articles/my-vignette.html).
 I plan to submit it to CRAN in the upcoming weeks, so if you find any bugs or have any suggestions, please open an issue on the GitHub repo.
 Enjoy!

 <br>